Daneya Esgar

 Esgar is a lifelong Pueblo resident and an alumna of Colorado State University Pueblo.
 Before taking office, she worked as a journalist and community organizer.
-She is openly lesbian and is a member of the Colorado House's LGBT Caucus.
+She is openly lesbian and was a member of the Colorado House's LGBT Caucus.

 Esgar previously served as the House Majority Caucus Chair.
 She was also the chair of the Capital Development Committee, the vice chair of the House Health, Insurance, & Environment Committee, and a member of the House Agriculture, Livestock, and Natural Resources Committee and the House Transportation & Energy Committee.
 Additionally, she served as temporary Speaker of the House during the January 9th, 2023 Speaker election for the 74th General Assembly, making her the first openly gay representative to hold the Speaker's gavel in the state.

 Esgar was the first openly gay state legislator to represent the Pueblo community in the General Assembly.

-Elections
+Political career

+Colorado House of Representatives

 Esgar was first elected to the House of Representatives in 2014, winning with 52.2% of the vote against Republican opponent Brian Mater.
 She was reelected in 2016, in which she ran unopposed.